webplatform/docs/html/elements/canvas/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The canvas element provides scripts with a resolution-dependent bitmap canvas, which can be used for rendering graphs, game graphics, or other visual images on the fly.}}
+{{Summary_Section|The canvas element is one of the most important elements introduced in HTML5.
+The canvas element provides scripts with a resolution-dependent bitmap canvas, which can be used for rendering graphs, game graphics, or other visual images on the fly.}}
 {{Markup_Element
 |DOM_interface=HTMLCanvasElement
 }}